Chesty Puller: Final battle in Nicaragua December 26, 1932

 There were rumors that Sandinista rebels were planning an attack on a ceremony that was going to commemorate the completion of the León–El Sauce railway.
 An expedition of eight American marines and 64 Nicaraguan National Guardsmen led by Puller were sent to El Sauce on the December 26, 1932.
-As Puller's force of American marines and Nicaraguan national guard were traveling some distance in their train to their destination, they were ambushed by the rebels from both sides of the tracks.
+As Puller's force of American marines and Nicaraguan national guardsmen were traveling some distance in their train to their destination, they were ambushed by the rebels from both sides of the tracks.
 Puller and William A. Lee quickly with their troops immediately engaged the rebel ambushers.
-After a firefight of one hour and ten minutes, the Marines and Guardia Nacional were able to drive off the rebels.
+After a firefight of one hour and ten minutes, the marines and Guardia Nacional were able to drive off the rebels.
 Puller's victorious force had suffered three dead and three wounded for the Guardia Nacional.
 The rebels suffered thirty one killed and lost 63 live horses to capture by Puller's force.
 The ceremony went on as planned two days later, while Puller and Lee got promoted.